Vegetable Seeds: Which to Sow Outdoors vs. Indoors?

 A close up of seed starting pots each with tiny tomato seedlings just starting to sprout, fading to soft focus in the background.

-When I checked the average number of days in my local growing season, I realized that if I want to successfully grow loofah gourds in my garden, which can take 200 days to mature, I’d better start them indoors about 10 weeks before I plan to transplant them.
+When I checked the average number of days in my local growing season, I realized that if I want to successfully grow loofah gourds in my garden, which can take 200 days to mature, I’d need to start them indoors about 10 weeks before I plan to transplant.

 Slow-Growing Cool Season Crops

-There are also certain vegetables that almost never have time to reach maturity when started outdoors, and which will need to get a good head start on the normal growing season.
+There are also some vegetables that almost never have time to reach maturity when started outdoors.

 These crops are adapted to regions with cooler climates, which can make them difficult to grow in places with hot summers.